-Members and visitors can browse through our collection during office hours or when attending any event at our Centre.
+Members and visitors can browse through our collection during office hours by appointment or when attending any event at our Centre.
 We also display a selection of books to borrow in the corridor outside the sanctuary.
-We use an ‘honour system’ for borrowing, asking people to document what they take away and also when the item is returned.
+We use an ‘honour system’ for borrowing, asking people to document what they take away and when the item is returned.

 We are happy to receive recommendations for books that people think we should purchase.
 While we have a small budget for this purpose, we also invite LBC members to ‘sponsor’ a book so that we can acquire even more high quality titles.

 If you are willing to sponsor a book – or simply donate to a fund for purchasing new books – please contact the office.

 The library accepts donations of pre-loved books, provided they are in reasonable condition and fit within our acquisition guidelines.
 Books that duplicate our existing holdings or that otherwise don’t belong in our collection are offered ‘free to good home’ to our members in a box located in the Synagogue’s corridor.